cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 F(k, x) = y = H_2(k, kH_1(x))
 ~~~

-Note that R finishes this computation upon receiving kH_1(x) from S.
+Note that R finishes this computation upon receiving kH_1(x) from S. The output
+from S is not the PRF value.

 This protocol may be decomposed into a series of steps, as described below:

-- Blind(x): Compute and return a blind, r, and blinded representation of x, M.
+- ECVOPRF_Blind(x): Compute and return a blind, r, and blinded representation of x, M.
-- Sign(M): Sign input M using secret key k to produce Z.
+- ECVOPRF_Sign(M): Sign input M using secret key k to produce Z.
-- Unlind(Z, r): Unblind blinded signature Z with blind r, yielding N.
+- ECVOPRF_Unblind(Z, r): Unblind blinded signature Z with blind r, yielding N.
-- Finalize(N): Finalize N to produce PRF output F(k, x).
+- ECVOPRF_Finalize(N): Finalize N to produce PRF output F(k, x).

-Protocol correctness may be stated as follows.
-For any key k and input
+Protocol correctness requires that, for any key k, input x, and (r, M) = Blind(x),
-x, and (r, M) = Blind(x), it must be true that:
+it must be true that:

 ~~~
 Finalize(Sign(M), r) = F(k, x)